sirrice/sirrice.github.io/tips.md

 The statement of purpose is not about your life story, or a list of what you have done, or how my research area interests you.
 It is to quickly provide evidence that you will be the best at conducting research _in the faculty's lab_.

+Further implications and how they apply to a PhD application is left as an exercise to the reader.

 ## Some basic tips